cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.0
        Variable renamed from ``MODULES_LMPREREQ`` to ``__MODULES_LMPREREQ``

+.. envvar:: __MODULES_LMREFRESH

+ A colon separated list of the loaded modules that are qualified for refresh evaluation.
+Loaded modules listed in this variable are those defining volatile environment changes like shell completion, alias and function.

+ .. only:: html

+    .. versionadded:: 5.2

 .. envvar:: __MODULES_LMSOURCESH

  A colon separated list of the :mfcmd:`source-sh` statements defined by all